Flopflak/PrivateOffice/README.md

 Use sheets to manage all your data in more clear way.
 ### 👥 User system
 Log in to your account to view, edit or delete your files.
+### 👥 Document Collaboration:
+PrivateOffice offers collaboration features, enabling multiple users to work on the same document.

 ## Planned Features
 ### 📝 Text Styling: